How to Best Understand The S/4HANA Simplification List

 A Lot of Information to Digest in the Simplification List

 Understanding all the implications is a ton of work.
-So much so that SAP is primarily focusing on migration or re-implementation is so difficult with S/4 HANA.
+So much so that SAP primarily focuses on migration or re-implementation, which is so tricky with S/4 HANA.

 Uwe Grigoleit Accuracy Problem

 I think Uwe Grigoleit knows that what he is saying is untrue, but as Global Head of Business Development, let’s first acknowledge that he has probably told some whoppers in the past.
-Considering he may not have ever logged into an SAP system himself, it would be easy for him to hear something second hand and then to start repeating it.
-Uwe Grigoleit is in sales, so he wants to sell S/4 HANA and therefore has a strong bias to mislead customers on the status of S/4 HANA.
+Considering he may not have ever logged into an SAP system himself, it would be easy for him to hear something second-hand and then start repeating it.
+Uwe Grigoleit is in sales, so he wants to sell S/4 HANA and, therefore, has a strong bias to mislead customers on the status of S/4 HANA.

-This is not the first time we have run into statements from Uwe Grigoleit.
+This is not the first time we have encountered statements from Uwe Grigoleit.
 We covered his remarks in the article How SAP Confuses People on S/4HANA on Premises Versus S/4HANA Cloud.
 And we found his comments to be not only inaccurate but highly deceptive.
-Whenever we see Uwe Grigoleit’s name, we know we will be receiving incorrect information.
+We know we will receive incorrect information whenever we see Uwe Grigoleit’s name.

-Uwe Grigoleit is an inaccurate source of information on SAP, and most of his statements turn out to not be true when fact-checked.
+Uwe Grigoleit is an inaccurate source of information on SAP, and most of his statements are not true when fact-checked.

 Conclusion